Web Designer Career Guide

 Web designers may work for large or small design firms, creating Web sites for a variety of clients.
 In a freelance or small business environment, Web designers may take on the role of both designer and developer, planning the site layout and coding or programming various elements of a Web site.
 A single Web designer may work full time managing and maintaining a Website for a single company or organization (like a clothing retailer, a charity, or a university), working with programmers to complete “back-end” projects.
 So don’t underestimate the power of one!

-According to the U.S. Bureau of Labor Statistics, the 2022 median salary for a Web developer as $80,730.
-The Federal Occupational Outlook Handbook predicts that overall employment for Web developers will grow by 16 percent from 2022 to 2032, growing much faster than the overall economy.
+The Federal Occupational Outlook Handbook predicts that overall employment for Web Developers and Digital Designers will grow by 8 percent from 2023 to 2033, growing much faster than the overall economy.
 Fueling this growth will be a demand for more mobile site design along with an increase in remote positions.

 Web Designer Job Facts